suicaqc/node_app_server/README.md

 # QALET
-## An opensource cloud microservices framework project
+## A project for opensource cloud microservices framework